cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - DST, a domain separation tag (see discussion above).
 - H, a cryptographic hash function.
 - F, a finite field of characteristic p and order q = p^m.
+- p, the characteristic of F (see immediately above).
+- m, the extension degree of F (see immediately above).
 - L = ceil((ceil(log2(p)) + k) / 8), where k is the security
   parameter of the cryptosystem (e.g., k = 128).
 - HKDF-Extract and HKDF-Expand are as defined in RFC5869,